microsoft/fluentui/packages/react-examples/src/react-charting/VerticalBarChart/docs/VerticalBarChartBestPractices.md

 - The bar labels are shown by default.
 Set the `hideLabels` prop to hide them.

+- Use the `barWidth` prop to customize the width of each bar in the chart.
+When set to `undefined` or `'default'`, the bar width defaults to 16px.
+When set to `'auto'`, the bar width is calculated from padding values.
+For a fixed bar width, specify an absolute pixel value like `40`.

 - Use the `maxBarWidth` prop to limit the width of bars to a specified number of pixels.

 - Use the `xAxisInnerPadding` and `xAxisOuterPadding` props to adjust the padding between bars and the padding before the first bar and after the last bar, respectively.
 These props accept values between 0 and 1, representing a fraction of the `step`, which is the interval between the start of a bar and the start of the next bar.
 These props are particularly relevant when using a string x-axis.
-By default, the inner padding is set to 2/3 and the outer padding to 1/3, maintaining a 2:1 spacing ratio.
-These default values are calculated using the formula:
+By default, the inner padding is set to 2/3, maintaining a 2:1 spacing ratio.
+This default value is calculated using the formula:
   $$
   innerPadding = {spaceBetweenBars \over spaceBetweenBars + barWidth}
   $$